paweljakubas/j-random-matrices/README.md

 I find this hacking so enjoyable that I hope this will become a multi-year project for me.
 I bet that investing in J will prove very fruitful as I will not only get extremely powerful calculator at my disposal, but also quantitative toolbox massively outperfoming other popular approaches.
+For sure, when it comes to quantitative prototyping.

 Following is the list of books that I found especially useful during the first installement:
 ### Linear algebra, optimization and machine learning